AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/faq.md

 **After migration, will Marketo Engage URLs remain the same?**

 No. URLs will look different after migration.
-The ID numbers of your assets remain the same, however.
-And previously saved bookmarks should still take you to the correct location.

 **Is there anything we need to do to prepare for the URL change?**

 Yes.
-Talk to your IT team and make sure they add the domain below (including the asterisk) to allow all Marketo Engage resources and websockets:
+After migration, Marketo Engage will go from being served from experience.adobe.com to Adobe Experience Cloud.
+You'll need to work with your IT team to allowlist all Adobe domains listed [at the top of this article](/help/marketo/getting-started/initial-setup/configure-protocols-for-marketo.md){target="_blank"} to prevent disruption to Marketo Engage access.

-_*.experience.adobe.com_
+Previous links and bookmarks to Marketo Engage assets on the engage-xx.marketo.com domain _will_ continue to function.
+However, you must first log in to the Marketo Engage instance for the URL you are navigating to.
+For example, to navigate to a bookmark for a Smart Campaign in instance with Munchkin ID 123-ABC-456, you need to first log in to the Marketo Engage instance with Munchkin ID 123-ABC-456.

 **What's the difference between an Adobe Product Admin and a Marketo Engage Admin?**